FortiethAtom4/nanomine/README.md

 Be sure that the area you will be AFK mining in is free of hostile mobs.
 [Simple cobblestone generator](https://minecraft.wiki/w/Tutorial:Cobblestone_farming).
 You do NOT need to make anything crazy complicated like the designs further down the page; it just needs to produce a block of cobblestone for you to mine with a hopper to collect it.

 You will also need to disable raw mouse input in-game, otherwise the mouse freaks out when the script starts.
-You can find this in Settings under Mouse Settings in Controls.
+You can find this in Settings -> Controls -> Mouse Settings.

 ## CODE PREP